datastax/pulsar-admin-console/README.md

 ### Auth Mode: OpenID Connect
-In this auth mode, the dashboard will use your login credentials to attempt to retrieve a JWT from an authentication provider.
-In the [DataStax Pulsar Helm Chart](https://github.com/datastax/pulsar-helm-chart), this is implemented by integrating the Pulsar Admin Console with Keycloak.
+In this auth mode, the dashboard will use your login credentials to attempt to retrieve a JWT from an authentication provider by following the `password` grant type.
+In the [DataStax Pulsar Helm Chart](https://github.com/datastax/pulsar-helm-chart), this is implemented by integrating the Pulsar Admin Console with an identity provider, like Keycloak.
 Upon successful retrieval of the JWT, the Pulsar Admin Console will use the retrieved JWT as the bearer token when making calls to Pulsar.

 In addition to configuring the `auth_mode`, you also need to configure the `oauth_client_id`.
 This is the client id that